 If your water has elevated amounts of arsenic, stop drinking and using the water for domestic purposes.
 Instead, use bottled water.
 Attempting to boil the water to reduce arsenic only exacerbates the situation.

 Instead, try proven methods such as reverse osmosis (RO), ion exchange, ultrafiltration, and distillation.
 RO is a highly effective method that forces water through a semi-permeable membrane.
 As water flows through the membrane, it deposits arsenic, lead, and radon contaminants.
 RO is 95 % effective but produces 2 to 3 gallons of water a day in a point-of-use system.

 Some water purification methods fill the bill for water entry points, while others work best for point-of-use locations.
 Contacting a Newtown water specialist before purchasing a water treatment system is imperative to determine the best solution for you.

 Consult Our Team for the Results You Need

 Bucks County residents have ready access to top-line testing and arsenic removal in their well water systems.
-Blue Heron Water uses state-of-the-art technology to check arsenic levels in water and develop solutions depending on your needs.
+Blue Heron Water Newtown water specialists use state-of-the-art technology to check arsenic levels in water and develop solutions depending on your needs.